A construction site is a notoriously dangerous environment that carries significant risk of injury to construction workers.

 Because the damages available in a personal injury case typically far exceed those available through the workers' compensation program, it is always a good idea to have your case reviewed by an attorney at our Los Angeles personal injury law firm.

-Contact a Los Angeles Construction Site Injury Lawyer to Discuss Your Case
+Contact Our Injury Lawyers to Discuss Your Case

-To schedule a free consultation with a Los Angeles construction site injury lawyer, please call our law office at 310-734-7974.
+To schedule a free consultation, Call our office at 310-734-7974.
 We don't charge any fee unless we win your case.